 AUG4.Clarification: The treatment of User Data is still required when a multi-application operating system is implemented as part of the Smartcard Embedded Software on the TOE.
 In this case the multi-application operating system should not disclose security relevant user data of one application to another application when it is processed or stored on the TOE.

 4.3 SECURITY OBJECTIVES RATIONALE

-- The security objectives rationale has been established for the whole ST19W platform and has been presented and evaluated in the ST19W Generic Security Target. - For confidentiality reasons, this rationale is not reproduced here.
+- 65 The security objectives rationale has been presented and evaluated in the ST19NA18 Security Target. - 66 For confidentiality reasons, this rationale is not reproduced here.

 5 SECURITY REQUIREMENTS